puppeteer/puppeteer/docs/api/puppeteer.coverage.stopcsscoverage.md

 # Coverage.stopCSSCoverage() method

+Promise that resolves to the array of coverage reports for all stylesheets.

-### Signature:
+### Signature

 ```typescript
 class Coverage {
   stopCSSCoverage(): Promise<CoverageEntry[]>;
 }
 ```

-Promise that resolves to the array of coverage reports for all stylesheets.

 **Returns:**